ianrose/harpist/README.md

 ## How to use

-To develop with Storysettings: `$ npm run dev`
+To develop with harpist: `$ npm run dev`

-To generate with Storysettings: `$ npm run compile`
+To generate with harpist: `$ npm run compile`

-After Storysettings is running be sure to update `harp.json` with your project specifics.
+After Harpist is running be sure to update `harp.json` with your project specifics.

 ## Requirements